 Diet or Lifestyle?

-The internet is full with articles about which healthy diets to follow, some of them being fads, others sounding outright crazy (but that is, of course, subjective), and others that are not mere diets but lifestyles.
+The internet is full of articles about which healthy diets to follow, some of them being fads, others sounding outright crazy (but that is, of course, subjective), and others that are not mere diets but lifestyles.
 It’s the latter I want to talk about.
 A diet sounds like something you’d follow or try out for a few weeks or perhaps even months, and then you drop it to go back to your old eating habits.

 In that way, a diet can help you achieve your goals, which – in most cases – is losing weight, but how about making a healthy diet a lifestyle without having to sacrifice anything?

 When healthy food is mentioned, many of the people I know usually run the other way or mention salad, believing that that is what healthy nutrition implies.
-Healthy also means more plant-based and that is another term that seems to sound like someone is going to drag you out of Willie Wonka’s exciting chocolate factory and make you enter, at gun point, barren, scary and unknown no-man’s land.
+Healthy also means more plant-based and that is another term that seems to sound like someone is going to drag you out of Willie Wonka’s exciting chocolate factory and make you enter, at gunpoint, barren, scary and unknown no man’s land.

 Nothing could be further from the truth.